-- Https://www.youtube.com/watch?V=DX5xItHodYI - An indifferent or neglectful or uninvolved parenting style implies weak control along with the emotional coldness of the parents.
-Parents make small demands, they have no control over the child's behavior, and they do not set boundaries for the child.
+- An indifferent or neglectful or uninvolved parenting style implies weak control along with the emotional coldness of the parents.
+Parents make small demands, they have no control over the child's behaviour, and they do not set boundaries for the child.
 They are emotionally cold, uninterested in the child's activities, and absorbed in themselves.
 They rarely show parental love.
-Such children are often disobedient, and hostile, have low self-esteem, and are prone to delinquent behavior.
-Basically, they feel insecure, have a changeable mood, and lack self-control.
+They are more concerned with their own problems and their work than with the child.
+Often these are parents with mental illnesses and other problems such as addiction.
+Characteristics of this parenting style include: - o emotional detachment, - o lack of connection with the child, - o the parents' preoccupation with their own problems, - o little supervision, - lack of boundaries and demands. - o lack of love, warmth and interest in the child, - o inactivity regarding school events and conferences, - o expecting the child to look after him/herself, - o neglecting the child's needs, o not respecting the child's interests.